 Waiau Fisheries And Wildlife Habitat Enhancement Trust has voluntarily entered into ETS in respect of further forest land located on the rakatu wetland (the specified area).
 This entitles the Trust to receive emission units ('The units') for carbon stored in the specified area, from a 2008 baseline.
-As at the date of this report the Trust holds 3,375 NZU's.
-A surrender liability of 947 NZU's due to harvesting is yet to be accounted for leaving a balance of 2,428 NZU's.
+As at the date of this report the Trust holds 2,428 NZU's.